raidho93/buildrace/modules/blazy/README.txt

 Resizing is not supported.
 Just reload the page.

 VIEWS INTEGRATION
-Blazy provides two simple Views fields for File ER and Media Entity.
+Blazy provides two simple Views fields for File ER, and Media Entity.

 When using Blazy formatter within Views, check "Use field template" under "Style settings", if trouble with Blazy Formatter as stand alone Views output.